 Day 2 - Okavango Delta

 Enjoy the scheduled morning and afternoon game viewing activities offered by the camp.
 Morning and afternoon game drives are offered in specially adapted open safari vehicles, as well as mokoro excursions (the definitive Okavango Delta experience) and power boat cruises which explore the Delta’s channels, lagoons and floodplains.
 (BLD)

 Day 3 - Chobe River

-The Chobe Princess provides a luxury cruising safari on the Chobe River.
+The Chobe Princess provides the ultimate luxury cruising safari on the Chobe River.
 Small and intimate, this houseboat provides guests with the opportunity to stay overnight within the Chobe National Park at prime docking sites along the river.
 There is something incredibly relaxing about cursing on the Chobe River, along the banks of the Chobe National Park, watching the outstanding wildlife and birdlife from the houseboat.
-The accommodation deck is comprised of five spacious bedrooms with en-suite facilities and sliding windows opening onto the water, spanned by transparent mosquito screens.
-(BLD)
+The accommodation deck is comprised of 5 spacious bedrooms with en-suite facilities and sliding windows opening onto the water, spanned by transparent mosquito screens.